 It is not possible to make Step 4 happen at Step 1.
 We could hire numerous underwriters, and replace all the loan officers, loan processors and assistants with high priced underwriters.
-This way we would have decision makers at every step of the process, telling mortgage borrowers well in advance what they needed.
-But then this hypothetical lender with 100% underwriters would have to raise the cost of the loan to cover the much more costly underwriters, to the point no one would ever come to this lender in the first place.
+This way we would have decision makers at every step of the process.
+And we could tell mortgage borrowers well in advance what they needed.
+But then this hypothetical lender with 100% underwriters would have to raise the cost of the loan to cover the much more costly underwriters.
+To the point no one would ever come to this lender in the first place.

 So since the process is a process, and it has to flow in a certain order; it would help immensely if mortgage borrowers provided all the required documents immediately up front.
 But this almost never happens.

-Another problem I get on the back end of a loan is not only anger and frustration for a paperwork request someone usually feels strongly they should not have to submit to, but then the documents they provide yield even more questions and more paperwork requests.
+A problem on the back end of a loan is anger and frustration for a paperwork request someone usually feels strongly they should not have to submit to.
+And then even worse is if the documents they provide yield even more questions and more paperwork requests.
 Then I get yelled at by people asking if the requests will ever end.
-Of course they won’t, because we enjoy torturing people, it is a great way to endear clients to us (hear the sarcasm?).
+Of course they won’t, because we enjoy torturing people.
+It is a great way to endear clients to us.
+Kidding!
+Sarcasm!

 Of course the paperwork will end!
 But this is the nature of paperwork.
 When you submit a loan application the underwriter may see three more things they want to review in order to approve the loan.
-When you submit those three, let’s assume one of them was a bank statement that the underwriter wanted to see in order to show your deposit check cleared your bank account from when you submitted the deposit check with your initial offer.
+Let’s assume one of them was a bank statement that the underwriter wanted to see in order to show your deposit check cleared your bank account.
 Then let’s assume the bank statement you submitted to demonstrate that the check did indeed clear also showed a large deposit of $40,000.
-Is the underwriter supposed to ignore that deposit, or do you suspect the underwriter will want to see an explanation and a proper paper trail to document where the $40,000 came from?
+Is the underwriter supposed to ignore that deposit?
+Or do you suspect the underwriter will want to see an explanation and a proper paper trail to document where the $40,000 came from?
 You got it, more paperwork!
 It’s Pandora’s box all over again.

-And more importantly, these paperwork requests are based on the rules of Fannie Mae, not the dictate of any underwriter.
+And more importantly, these paperwork requests are based on the rules of Fannie Mae.
+Not the dictate of any underwriter.
 Truth be told, the underwriters would approve loans without half the paperwork in the file.
 They are quite capable of making a good underwriting decision without the minutia that Fannie Mae makes us all go through in our industry.
-So if you want to complain, I would suggest you call your government representative, and complain about the rule makers we must all follow since the government now owns Fannie Mae.
+So if you want to complain, I would suggest you call your government representative.
+Complain to the rule makers since the government now owns Fannie Mae.

 So the anger and frustration should hopefully subside when people better understand the nature of how the transaction works.
-It is, unfortunately, designed inherently to yield last minute requests, and possibly subsequent requests when you send in responses to the first round of requests.
+The mortgage transaction is unfortunately inherently designed to yield last minute requests.
+And it may possibly mean subsequent requests when you send in responses to the first round of requests.
 Let’s all lose the anger, relax, breathe, and dig in and get the paperwork done.
 It has to be done in the end anyway, one way or the other.
-You can start the process by getting prequalified long before you want to make an offer, and we can walk calmly through the requirements together.
+You can start the process by getting prequalified long before you want to make an offer.
+Then we can walk calmly through the requirements together.